engnaman7752/EDUPay/README.md

 EduPay: School Fees & Announcement Management App
-📚 Overview
-EduPay is a comprehensive mobile application designed to streamline student fee management, announcements, and online payments for schools.
-It features a multi-tenant architecture, allowing multiple administrators to manage their own students and data securely.
+A comprehensive mobile application designed to streamline student fee management, announcements, and online payments for schools.

+🌟 About
+EduPay is a full-stack project built with Flutter and Spring Boot, designed to showcase a multi-tenant application with role-based access control.
+The app allows school administrators to manage student data and finances, while students can track their fees and make online payments.

+Author: Naman Jain

+GitHub: engnaman7752

+Email: namanjain1237752@gmail.com

 ✨ Features
 Multi-Admin Support: Each admin manages their own set of students and data.